 - A three-year discount would become one year when you next renew your insurance.

 - A further claim and your no claims bonus would be wiped out.

 8. Is it worth paying to protect your no claims bonus?

 You can start to protect your no claims bonus when you have built up four years worth.
-Then if you make a claim on your car insurance, your NCB won’t be affected.
+Then if you claim your car insurance, your NCB won’t be affected.

-Some insurers allow you two claims in five years before your NCB gets reduced but others only two claims in three years.
+Some insurers allow you two claims in five years before your NCB gets reduced but others only two applications in three years.

 Despite having NCB protection, if you make a claim your premium can still go up because your claims history is used to calculate the Premium, and the No claims bonus applied after.